-Bega(October-January):- it is mostly a dry season for most parts of Ethiopia river basins except those basins which receive considerable amount of rainfall for Baro Akobo, lower Rift Valley, lower OmoGibe and for those which receive second rainy season such as Ogaden, middle and lower Genale Dawa and middle and lower Wabi Shebele river basins of Ethiopia.
+Bega from October to January is mostly an arid season for most parts of the river basin except Ogaden, lower and middle Wabishebele, Rift valley, lower OmoGibe, middle and lower Genale Dawa as well as lower Rift Valley catchments.
 The main rainy months with Bega season are October and November provides rainfall mainly for southern, south eastern and south western catchments.
 Sunny and windy condition dominated across many river basins thus it increase the loss of water by evaporation.
 Surface runoff not occurs during Bega hence, the flow of river water is low.
 In the meantime springs and ponds starting to dry up after mid Bega season.
-In this case the availability of water is also decrease across upstream of main river basins.
+Availability of water is also decrease across upstream of main river basins.
 In some years unseasonal rain slightly fevered for water availability.